 Intake Valve

 The valve opens to draw air/fuel into the combustion chamber.
 Deposits on the intake valves can limit or alter the flow of air/fuel into the combustion chamber.
 Deposits on the intake valve might prevent fuel from entering the combustion chamber.
-Performance can be lost but can be regained with the help of the appropriate fuel additive.
+The appropriate fuel additive can help restore performance.

 Throttle Body